5 Reasons You Need an Office Shed, Plus Tips On How To Set Yours Up

 - Plan for various times of the year by tinting windows if you expect a lot of sun, installing blinds, installing a small window air conditioner, or having a space heater on hand.

-- Think of creature comforts, such as a mini refrigerator to hold some bottled water or sodas, a radio, and maybe even a cozy chair with a lite blanket and throw pillow.
+- Think of creature comforts for your outdoor modular office, such as a mini refrigerator to hold some bottled water or sodas, a radio, and maybe even a cozy chair with a lite blanket and throw pillow.

 - Cover all the basics, such as full electrical, good overhead, and task lighting, as well as a charging station for your laptop and cell phone.